 - Amazing scenery

 - Unique landmarks

 - Charming streets to explore

 Siena is a medieval city set in the Tuscan countryside.
 It is made up of narrow cobblestone streets and features incredible gothic architecture and stunning views.

-A relatively small city, Siena is bursting with historic landmarks and attractions.
+A relatively small city, Siena is bursting with interesting sights, landmarks, and attractions.
 The Piazza del Campo is a unique semi-circle shaped square at the centre of the city.
 It is Siena’s most prominent landmark and is the site of the famous semi-annual Palio horserace.

 Another must see if the intricately detailed Duomo.
 A magnificent black and white Italian Romanesque cathedral, the Duomo is home to world-renowned art and unforgettable architectural design.